bg

 What are Atomic Swaps and how do they work?

-Since Bitcoin's creation in 2008, the cryptocurrency market has grown to include thousands of digital assets.
-This expansion created a demand for traders to exchange one cryptocurrency for another.
-To meet this need, atomic swaps were developed, allowing users to trade two different cryptocurrencies directly from their wallets without relying on a third-party intermediary like a centralized exchange.
+The cryptocurrency market features thousands of digital assets, creating a need for traders to exchange one for another.
+Atomic swaps were developed to meet this demand, enabling users to trade two different cryptocurrencies directly from their wallets without a third-party intermediary like a centralized exchange.

-This technology enables direct, secure, peer-to-peer exchanges across different blockchains, representing a significant step toward a more decentralized financial system.
+This technology facilitates direct, secure, peer-to-peer exchanges across different blockchains, marking a significant step toward a more decentralized financial ecosystem.

 What Are Atomic Swaps?

-Atomic swaps, also known as cross-chain atomic swaps, enable the peer-to-peer exchange of cryptocurrencies operating on different blockchains without a centralized intermediary.
-This process facilitates a trustless and non-custodial exchange involving only the two trading parties.
+Atomic swaps, also called cross-chain atomic swaps, are a method for exchanging cryptocurrencies on different blockchains directly between users without a centralized intermediary.
+This peer-to-peer process is both trustless and non-custodial, meaning the two trading parties retain control of their funds throughout the exchange.

-The term "atomic" comes from atomicity, a database principle ensuring that a transaction is an indivisible, all-or-nothing operation.
-In the context of a swap, this means the exchange either completes entirely or fails completely, with no partial transfer of funds.
-This structure prevents one party from sending funds and receiving nothing in return.
+The term "atomic" is derived from atomicity, a database concept that defines a transaction as an indivisible, all-or-nothing event.
+For a swap, this ensures the exchange either completes fully or fails entirely, preventing any partial transfer of funds.
+This design guarantees that one party cannot receive assets without sending their own.

-The concept was first discussed by Sergio Demian Lerner in 2012, who envisioned a way to trade coins directly against Bitcoin.
-Tier Nolan later coined the term "atomic swap" in 2013 while detailing the underlying technology.
-The first practical implementation occurred in 2017 when Litecoin founder Charlie Lee successfully performed a cross-chain swap between Litecoin (LTC) and Bitcoin (BTC), exchanging 10 LTC for 0.1137 BTC.
-Since this milestone, atomic swaps have been integrated into various decentralized exchanges, wallets, and platforms.
+The idea was introduced by Sergio Demian Lerner in 2012, and the term "atomic swap" was coined by Tier Nolan in 2013.
+The technology saw its first practical use in 2017 when Litecoin founder Charlie Lee successfully executed a cross-chain swap between Litecoin (LTC) and Bitcoin (BTC).
+Since then, atomic swaps have been integrated into various decentralized exchanges (DEXs), wallets, and other platforms.

 How Do Atomic Swaps Work?

-A hashlock secures the deposited cryptocurrency until both parties provide cryptographic proof that they have fulfilled their side of the agreement.
-A timelock establishes a firm deadline for the transaction.
-If the swap is not completed within this period, the transaction is automatically canceled, and the funds are returned to their original owners.
-Together, these features protect against counterparty risk and ensure the security of the funds.
+A hashlock secures the deposited cryptocurrency.
+To unlock the funds, the recipient must provide a secret piece of data (a preimage).
+A timelock sets a deadline for the transaction.
+If the swap is not completed within this period, the contract expires, and the funds are automatically returned to their original owners.
+Together, these features eliminate counterparty risk and secure the exchange.

 A Step-by-Step Example

-- Alice initiates the swap by creating an HTLC and depositing her 0.1 BTC into a contract address.
-This action also generates a secret number, known as a preimage.
-She sends its cryptographic hash to Bob.
+1. Alice initiates the process by creating an HTLC, depositing her BTC into a contract address.
+She also generates a secret number (a preimage) and sends its cryptographic hash to Bob.

-- Bob verifies that Alice's BTC is locked in the contract using the hash.
-He cannot access the funds but can confirm they are secured.
+2. Bob verifies that Alice's BTC is locked in the contract using this hash.
+He cannot access the funds, but he can confirm they are secured for the swap.

-- Bob then creates his own HTLC on the Litecoin blockchain, depositing the agreed-upon amount of LTC and locking it with the same hash Alice provided.
+3. Bob creates a similar HTLC on the Litecoin blockchain, depositing his LTC and locking it with the same hash provided by Alice.

-- Alice uses her secret preimage to claim the LTC from Bob's contract.
-As the only person who knows the preimage, only she can unlock the funds.
+4. Alice uses her secret preimage to claim the LTC from Bob's contract.
+Since only she knows the preimage, only she can unlock these funds.

-- When Alice claims the LTC, the preimage is revealed on the Litecoin blockchain.
+5. When Alice claims the LTC, her secret preimage is automatically revealed on the Litecoin blockchain.

-- Bob now sees the revealed preimage and uses it to unlock and claim the 0.1 BTC from Alice's contract on the Bitcoin blockchain.
+6. Bob sees the revealed preimage and uses it to unlock and claim the BTC from Alice's contract.

-- The swap is complete.
-If either party fails to act within the specified timeframe, the timelock expires, and the smart contracts automatically refund the coins to their original owners.
+The swap is now complete.
+If either person fails to act within the specified timeframe, the timelock on each contract expires, and the funds are automatically returned to their original owners.

 On-Chain vs. Off-Chain Atomic Swaps